jmparatte/arduino-python/README.md

 `Serial`is the Arduino console input/output.
 This object is implemented on a serial uart, a serial usb or a virtual serial.
 Restrictions apply to reading.

 `Serial.read()` has no argument, it returns either of:
-- integer value `-1` if no data is available
+- integer value `-1` if no available data
 - a 8-bit positiv integer representing a character ordinal value or a data byte.
 The character ordinal value can be converted to str with `chr()` function.
 Example 1: `str += chr(65) # append 'A' to str`.
 Exemple 2: `bstr += chr(65).encode() # append b'A' to bstr`

 Restrictions are of 2 types:
-- programs running with [thonny] can't have a true byte per byte reading.
+- programs running through [Thonny] IDE can't have a true byte per byte console reading.
 On 1st `Serial.read()`, a full input line is read, buffered and ended with `<CR><LF>`, and then read byte per byte.
-Waiting the input line, the program is stopped, control is not given back until a ending line is typed!
+Waiting the input line, the program is stopped, control is not given back until an ending line character is typed!
-- in practice, read characters is limited to ascii charset excluding control characters and `<DEL>` character.
-A 8-bit encoder/decoder to/from ascii charset must be implemented to exchange unrestricted data via the console.
+- in practice, console read characters is limited to ascii 7-bit charset excluding control characters and `<DEL>` character.
+A 8-bit encoder/decoder to/from ascii charset with checksum must be implemented to exchange unrestricted secured data via the console.

-`Serial1` and next have same methods but without Thonny's reading restrictions.
+`Serial1` and next have same methods but without any reading restrictions.

 ## Folders contents